ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 of such parameters when facing true temporal changes has been a long-standing discussion in fisheries science [@royama1992; @wilberg2006; @fu2001].
-Furthermore, although many studies have tried to isolate the effects of single time-varying parameters, such as $M$ [@lee2011; @jiao2012; @deroba2013; @johnson2013],
+Furthermore, although studies have tried to isolate the effects of single time-varying parameters, such as $M$ [@lee2011; @jiao2012; @deroba2013; @johnson2013],